shijithpk/twitter_list_mgmt/README.md

 ### Other things you can do

 The functions that have been listed are the main ones.
-There are others too, but most people won't have a need for them.
+There are others too, but most people won't need them.
 Will go through some of those functions for coders who want to build something on top of them.
 (Go through [helpers.py](twitter_list_mgmt/helpers.py) to see how they've been defined.)

 These are some of the other functions: